 - Powerpack elements

 If you can’t figure out what’s causing the Elementor Stuck on Loading problem, Deactivate these plugins and see if the problem goes away.
+Try to disable Elementor Pro & free version.
+Sometimes plugin version may cause conflicts.

 Begin activating plugins one at a time, checking Elementor as you go.
 If the loading problem reappears after enabling a plugin, you’ve discovered the source of the problem.